publicdemocode/mart2025/README.md

 from demo2703/k8s folder

-connect to k8s cluster and run one by one following commands be sure command run successfully before running the next one
+connect to k8s cluster and run one by one following commands be sure command run successfully before running the next one - I mean to verify the kubernetes resource is created and running

 kubectl apply -f 1-pod-postgres.yaml
 kubectl apply -f 2-svc-postgres.yaml